FPGAwars/apio/docs/development-environment.md

 Once you are ready to send a pull request from your forked repository, make sure that the test workflow completed successfully.
 You can find it in the Actions tab of your forked repo.

-> The test workflow tests the `develop` branch, so if you worked on your own branch, merge it with `develop` first.
+> The test workflow tests the `main` branch, so if you worked on your own branch, merge it with `main` first.

 ## Using `APIO_DEBUG` to print verbose debug information